LajosPolya/tech-articles/give-the-goblin-a-break/give-the-goblin-a-break.md

 This goblin works \[tirelessly, is this redundant since I said "without a break"] never stopping for a break, vacation, or even a pay raise.
 But if it works too hard it’ll eventually melt, so we must give it a break (reduce it's workload).
 But how?

+Not sure I like this: In true capitalist fashion, by reducing memory consumption we were able to increase ad request throughput, making the goblin more efficient, and working harder

 The idea of a memory goblin was brought to me by my most influential high school teacher, Anthony Viola, over 15 years ago.
 He mentioned that a prominent journal published an article about how computer memory works, and if I recall correctly the article described memory management by a goblin managing drawers or shelves.
 I don’t remember the article’s title, the publisher, or the author.
 I tried looking for it using Gemini and ChatGPT but they didn’t return any useful information.